grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "That seems simple enough," said Cassandra.

 "That part is.
 It will get a lot more complex when we start using the filters and transducers to tune in on a contact later.
 The thing is, the ocean is never absolutely silent.
 Let's start by just listening to what we hear on the sonar where there are no specific contacts we are trying to focus in on."
 Hemi and Cassandra both remained quiet for a minute with the background sound of the ocean washing through their headphones.
-"OK Cassandra.
+"OK, Cassandra.
 What do you hear?"

 "I don't know..."
-She waved one small hand around in the air absently.
+She waved one small hand absently.
 "A hissing sound --- white noise?"

 "Almost anything could be white noise.
 Describe it with more detail than that."

-"There's... a low rumble, a bit of a swishing sound..."
+"There's...a low rumble, a bit of a swishing sound..."

 "Good.
 We are running on the electric motors, underwater, at a modest speed.
 That is what it sounds like when the boat is moving while submerged.
 Later, when we are near the surface with the diesel engines running, it will be a lot louder and you will not be able to hear much in the water beyond the engines.
 But while we are on the electric motors, we can hear more on sonar.

-"Sonar requires imagination," Hemi continued, "you have to put your mind out there in the water.
+"Sonar requires imagination," Hemi continued.
+"You have to put your mind out there in the water.
 When you hear a sound, you have to match it to an image in your head that shows how the sound could be made.
-The more detail you can imagine in the image to fit it to the sound, the more accurate your assessment of the contact will be.
+The more detail you can imagine to fit it to the sound, the more accurate your assessment of the contact will be.
 That is what makes a top sonar person."

 Hemi pointed to the largest of a set of gauges further up the sonar unit in front of them.

 "Now, the gauge above the directional indicator is the main signal strength indicator.
 All those smaller gauges above it show signal strength at different frequencies, but you only need to worry about this main signal strength indicator for now.
-Watch that needle, if you see it jump, there is a significant sound out there in the water, and you will want to focus on it, listen to it, and try to figure out what it is."
+Watch that needle.
+If you see it jump, there is a significant sound out there in the water, and you will want to focus on it, listen to it, and try to figure out what it is.

 "Let us see..."
 Hemi turned the direction dial slowly.
-About a quarter of the way around the strength indicator dial moved up a little and wavered there.
-"So see by the needle that there is something to hear in this direction.
+About a quarter of the way around, the strength indicator dial moved up a little and wavered there.
+"So, see by the needle that there is something to hear in this direction?
 What do you hear in your headset now?"

 Cassandra listened, her eyes watching the signal strength indicator needle wavering like a hummingbird feeding.
-It was moving in response to another kind of white noise; higher pitched than the sub's engines, which she could still hear rumbling in the lower frequencies.
+It was moving in response to another kind of white noise, higher pitched than the sub's engines, which she could still hear rumbling in the lower frequencies.
 This sound was familiar, a washing, churning sound with an occasional rumble mixed in...
-She smiled, "it's breaking surf isn't it?"
+She smiled.
+"It's breaking surf, isn't it?"

 "Correct!
 There is a small atoll a few miles in that direction and waves are breaking on its shore.
 Let's see what else is out there."
 Around the directional needle went, and Hemi slowed it, and stopped with the strength indicator needle throbbing slightly, like it had a pulse.

+[//]: # (Julia from Hagfish caught the contraction Hemi uses in the above paragraph.
+I think this one has to say, it just sounds too awkward to write out Let us in this instance.)

 Cassandra closed her eyes.
 In her headphones she could hear a distant clicking, slow and regular.
 The clicks had a strange kind of richness to them.
 They bounced around the underwater landscape, and she could hear not just the clicks but also the echoes of the clicks.
 The dark world out there lit up in her mind, and she remembered storybooks about sea life from not so long ago when she was a child.
 "Is that the sound dolphins make?"